PlagueHO/CosmosDB/docs/CosmosDB.md

 ### [Get-CosmosDbOffer](Get-CosmosDbOffer.md)

-Return the offers in a CosmosDB account.
+Return the offers in a Cosmos DB account.

 ### [Get-CosmosDbOfferResourcePath](Get-CosmosDbOfferResourcePath.md)